humanitycodes/codelab/README.md

 The development environment can be launched for either the frontend or the backend, by running `npm run dev` from those directories.
 The frontend launches to port 8080 and the backend to port 4000.
 On the frontend, `/api` is proxied to the backend.
 From the root directory, you can also run `npm run dev-all` to launch the entire app.

+It may be helpful to enable extra logging when testing in a development environment, in particular, HTTP request logging and SQL statement logging.
+This can be done by setting the environment variables `CODELAB_LOG_HTTP_REQUESTS` and `CODELAB_LOG_SQL_STATEMENTS` to `true`, respectively.
+For more information about environment variables, see `backend/env/README.md`.

 ## Continuous Integration and Deployment

 When builds pass on CircleCI, GitHub's: